shagunattri/enp/node-jwt/node-express-jwt-auth/note.md

 and setup authController to use try catch for add data to the database and report back the errors

 ### Mongoose Validation

+Validate errors and handle error message for specific user input error and validate email using the validator package.

+Update User schema to reflect error messages and error out double entry of existing email using the error code.

+###